 The Wind Symphony is a performance organization which seeks out, prepares and performs wind band literature from all periods and musical styles.
 While all repertoire is considered, the majority of music performed is somewhat more traditional in nature and tends to be focused more on mainstream 20th Century literature composed and transcribed for wind instruments.
 The instrumentation of the wind ensemble includes woodwinds, brass, and percussion.
 The ensemble will traditionally have two concerts a semester as well as go on a tour in the spring.
 Other concert opportunities may also arise.
+Transferable to UC or CSU; see counselor for limitations

-Viking Show Band
+MUSIC 49AD Viking Show Band

-The Viking Show Band will perform for all home football and basketball games as well as pep rallies, performances on campus, and at a variety of special activities in and around the Long Beach community.
+Recommended Preparation: Prior instrumental experience Grading: letter grade or pass/no pass performances on campus, and at a variety of special activities in and around the Long Beach community.
 While all repertoires are considered, the majority of music performed is popular in nature such as pop, rock, jazz, swing, and funk.
 The instrumentation of the Viking Show Band includes woodwinds and brass instruments that are found in a marching as well as electric guitar, electric bass, drum set, auxiliary percussion and vocalists.
+Transferable to CSU